EfthymiaKakoulidou/cakes-by-kg/README.md

 The choice of colours was based on we typically associate to sweet flavors.
 I chose pink for sugar, beige for cream, brown for chocolate and white.
 Because of the background image being so colourful I chose not use more colours to tone it down.

--  used for all text.
+- rgb 68,33,22 - Dark brown -used for all text.
-- lightpink used for background to the header and as backround for the galleries so that the images there can be easily seen
+- rgb 255,182,193 - Lightpink - used for background to the header and as backround for the galleries so that the images there can be easily seen
-- bisque used for the logo and as background to the text having the needed contrast for accessibility.
+- rgb 255,228,196 -Bisque - used for the logo and as background to the text having the needed contrast for accessibility.
 .